 MAC 375 Broadcast and Digital Media II

 This class is an examination of and practice in news for television.
-It is an intro course to broadcast journalism for TV news, including reporting, writing, videography, editing, scripting, producing and performance.
-The student will make extensive use of university equipment and facilities, including the Broadcast Services where student’s material will air.
+It is an intro course to broadcast journalism.
+Emphasis is placed on writing, videography, editing, scripting, producing and performance.
+The student will make extensive use of university equipment and facilities, including the Broadcast Services and WLCU.
 Fall.
 Prerequisite MAC 275.

 MAC 380 Special Topics

 This is a special course designed to meet specific needs and interests in the field of mass communication.
 Prerequisite: permission of instructor.
 Offered as needed.